eigerco/axelar-amplifier/contracts/its-aleo-translator/README.md

 1. `ReceiveFromHub`
 1. `RgisterTokenMetadata`

-`SendToHub` and `ReceiveFromHub` define a direction for the message, they contain an ITS Message and the destination or the origin chain respectively.
+`SendToHub` and `ReceiveFromHub` define the direction of a message.
+They each wrap an ITS message along with the destination (for `SendToHub`) or the origin chain (for `ReceiveFromHub`), respectively.

 # ITS Message